shubhamsakhuja/Social-Media-Analytics-Using-Cloud-Service/README.md

 # Cluster-Project-2

-@Shubham - Created the python file to create connection with couchdb server and extracted data from UNIMLEB Research Cloud in the file twitter.json
+@Shubham - Created the python file to create connection with couchdb server and extracted data from UNIMLEB Research Cloud in the file twitter.json.
+Location: Cluster-Project-2/Inputs/Unimelb Cloud Extract Code

 @Shubham - Created the Instance using Ansible folder that has all the Ansible and Shell scripts To run these - go to /etc/ansible and type ./run-nectar.sh